shekspir55/rbn/content/posts/rethinking-children-books.md

 ---
-title: "Rethinking Children Books 🧒🏻"
+title: "Rethinking Children's Books 🧒🏻"
 date: 2024-06-21T23:05:42+04:00
 draft: false
 ---
 Today I was reading "Puss in Boots" for my 1-year-old.

 Upon finishing my thought, what was the premise of this story?